-Verify and/or make the following entries for each appraisal worksheet element/item number.
+Verify and/or make the following entries for each appraisal worksheet item number/element.
 A completed appraisal worksheet example is at the end of this exhibit.
-For general form standards and other general information, see subparagraph 2D and paragraph 37.
+For general form standards and other general information, see Subparagraph 2D and Paragraph 37.

-Elen nent/Item Number Standard Part I - Stand Reduction and Plant Damage 1.
+lte em Number/ Element Standard 1.
 Insured's Name Name of the insured that identifies exactly the person (legal entity) to whom the policy is issued.
 2. Policy Number Insured's assigned policy number.
 3. Crop Year Four-digit crop year, as defined in the policy, for which the claim is filed.
 4. Unit Number Unit number from the Summary of Coverage after it is verified to be correct.
 5. Field ID Field or subfield identification symbol.
 6. Practice Three-digit code entered exactly as specified on the actuarial documents, for the practice carried out by the insured.
 If "No Practice Specified," enter appropriate three-digit code from the actuarial documents.
 7. Company Name of AIP, if not preprinted on the worksheet (Company Name).
 8. Date of Damage First three letters of the month during which most of the insured damage (including progressive damage) occurred.
 Include the specific date where applicable, as in the case of hail damage (e.g., Aug.
 11).
 9. Acres Number of determined acres, to tenths, in field or subfield being appraised.
 10. Variety Variety name of soybeans being appraised, if known, followed by "D" if determinate type, or "I" if indeterminate.
 11. Row Width Row width to the nearest inch.
-If broadcast, enter "B." Refer to paragraph 33 for row width determination information.
+If broadcast, enter "B." Refer to Paragraph 33 for row width determination information.
 12. Claim Number Claim number as assigned by the AIP.
-DIRECT DAMAGE 13.
-Sample No. If more than five samples are needed, (refer to exhibit 5 (Minimum Sample Requirements)) use additional pages and number the samples 6, 7, 8, etc. 14.
-DOD Stage of growth on date of damage.
-(Refer to paragraph 34.)
-15. DOA Stage of growth on date of appraisal.
-16. Original (1000): (V-Stage Appraisals Only) Original stand (living and dead, missing, or non-emerged).
-Enter to the nearest 500 as a decimal rounded to tenths (e.g. enter 110,000 as 110.0).
-Refer to exhibit 9 (Plants Per Acre) and entry in item 31.
-17. Remaining: (V- Stage Appraisals Only) Remaining stand (live plants).
-Refer to exhibit 9 (Plants Per Acre) and entry in item 32.
-Enter to the nearest 500 as a decimal to tenths (e.g. enter 12,500 as 12.5).